ContinuumBridge/canary_app/README.md

     a   Acknowldge number, described below.
     i   The ID of the device that the data is from. c   The characteristic, defined as follows:
             t       Temperature in degrees Celcius.
             h       Humidity in percent.
-            l  Luminance n Lux.
+            l       Luminance in Lux.
-            bn Binary sensor: 0 or 1.
-0 is off and 1 is on.
-            bt Battery status, percent.
+            b       Binary sensor.
+0 is off and 1 is on. bn      Button state. n is 0 or 1.
+State: 0 is off and 1 is on. battery Battery status, percent.
             c       Connected: 0 or 1 to indicate whether the device is connected. v  The value of the characteristic.
     s  Timestamp in seconds (Epoch time).